History of Coins & Banknotes in UK and AU and US

 Silver Pennies in 790AD

-They replaced 0.8 - 1.3 gram sceattas, issued in 600AD at 20 to a scillinga, about one (variable) ounce.
+Pennies replaced 0.8 - 1.3 gram sceattas, issued earlier in 600AD at 20 to a scillinga, one (variable) Roman ounce.

 About 1280, a fourpenny bit was issued in England using 5.1 grams of fine silver.
-Called a groat, it corresponded to the "groschen" a thick silver coin issued in Prague in Bohemia - today's Czech Republic, also in Tirol in Northern Italy, and elsewhere.
+Called a groat, it corresponded to the "groschen", a thick silver coin issued in Prague in Bohemia - today's Czech Republic, also in Tirol in Northern Italy, and elsewhere.

 By the reign of Queen Elizabeth 1 in 1558, the level of silver in England's groat had dropped to 2.1 grams, though it continued to be issued until 1856.
 The penny itself reduced to a ½ gram of sterling silver, while also minted at this time were the silver threepence 1½ grams, sixpence 3 grams, one shilling 6 grams (1/-), and crown 30 grams (5/-) with sterling silver valued at 5s.2d per troy ounce.